Entropic repulsion of Gaussian free field on high-dimensional Sierpinski carpet graphs: Introduction

 Then $(\mathcal{E}_\infty, \mathcal{D}_\infty)$ is a closable Markovian form on $L^2(F_\infty,\nu_\infty)$, and has a smallest closed extension $(\mathcal{E}_\infty, \mathcal{F}_\infty)$, which is local, regular, non-zero, conservative, and invariant with respect to all the local symmetries.
 We denote the totality of all such Dirichlet forms on $L^2(F_\infty,\nu_\infty)$ by $\mathfrak{E}$.

 We should mention that the construction of a Brownian motion on a Sierpinski carpet has a long and rich history.
-Barlow and Bass constructed a diffusion on the "pre-carpet" $\bigcup_{N=0}^\infty \ell_F^N F_N$ as the subsequential limit of reflecting Brownian motions on $\ell_F^N F_N$ \cites{BB89,BB92,BB99}.
-Kusuoka and Zhou provided a different construction based on Dirichlet forms on approximating graphs $\mathcal{I}_N$ \cite{KusuokaZhou} (see \S \ref{sec:KZ} for a brief discussion).
+In \cite{BB89,BB92,BB99}, Barlow and Bass studied reflecting Brownian motions $W^N_t$ on the sequence of approximating carpets $F_N$, and showed that the laws of the sped-up Brownian motions $(X^N_t)_N = (W^N_{a_N t})_N$ are tight, where the numbers $a_N$ satisfy $c (t_F/\ell_F^2)^N \leq a_N \leq C (t_F/\ell_F^2)^N$.
+Thus $(X^N_t)_N$ admits subsequential limits, which Barlow and Bass referred to as ``Brownian motions'' on the Sierpinski carpet $F= \bigcap_N F_N$.
+(Brownian motions on the infinite carpet $F_\infty$ are obtained similarly.)
+In \cite{KusuokaZhou}, Kusuoka and Zhou provided a different construction based on Dirichlet forms on approximating graphs $\mathcal{I}_N$ (see \S \ref{sec:KZ} for a brief discussion).
 For nearly two decades it was unclear whether the two approaches gave rise to the same \emph{unique} Brownian motion.
 A recent seminal work \cite{BBKT} showed that up to constant multiples, $\mathfrak{E}_c$ contains only one element.
 In particular, the Dirichlet forms associated with the Barlow-Bass construction and the Kusuoka-Zhou construction both belong to $\mathfrak{E}_c$, and therefore the two diffusions are the same up to deterministic time change.

-In light of this uniqueness result, all of our ensuing statements which contain the phrase "there exists $\mathcal{E}\in \mathfrak{E}$" or "for some $\mathcal{E} \in \mathfrak{E}$" may be replaced by "for any $\mathcal{E} \in \mathfrak{E}$" without trouble.
+In light of this uniqueness result, all of our ensuing statements which contain the phrase ``there exists $\mathcal{E}\in \mathfrak{E}$'' or ``for some $\mathcal{E} \in \mathfrak{E}$'' may be replaced by ``for any $\mathcal{E} \in \mathfrak{E}$'' without trouble.